 It is sized the same as your largest jib so there is no rating penalty.
 Jib Tops are traditionally flown from the forestay but on boats with a bowsprit it has become popular to fly them on a torsion cable forward of the bow.

 Combining the Jib Top with a Genoa Staysail increases and pushes the area of the sail plan forward, helping to balance up the helm when the boat is pressed on a reach.
-In above 22kts this sail combibnation is incredibly fast.
-In combination with a reefed main the boat is perfectly ballanced and much faster than using a smaller headsail and full main (20kts TWS sail performance comparison chart).
+In above 22kts this sail combination is incredibly fast.
+In combination with a reefed main the boat is perfectly balanced and much faster than using a smaller headsail and full main (20kts TWS sail performance comparison chart).

 It's the Dieppe race and you turn onto the final leg, a reach from Brighton to the finish in Dieppe.
 In the prevailing wind direction and the breeze in the English Channel is a solid 20kts.
 A Jib Top would be the perfect sail for the 65 mile leg at 95-100 degrees TWA and 18-22kts TWS.
 Performance is 8-10% faster than you would manage under the J3.